bucketrobotics/palmerroboticsclub.github.io/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `./build.sh` to build the project and deploy to GitHub Pages.
-Please note that all your uncomitted changes will be removed.

 ## Running unit tests